Farrah Abraham Dubbed Desperate & Pathetic In Dinner Date Video With Kim Kardashian’s BFF Jonathan Cheban

 “@foodgood why would you associate with these z listers?
 Frankenfraud Farrah wants to be a Kardashian so bad, this looks so bad for you.”

 Indeed, of the comments coming in about Farrah’s choice of company, it did seem that viewers seemed to find it somewhat pathetic.
-Jonathan himself was told that choosing to hang out with Farrah had been a bad decision on his part, although some fans seemed taken aback by even seeing him feature in the video: many actually asked if it was Jonathan himself.
+Jonathan himself was told that choosing to hang out with Farrah had been a bad decision on his part.
+Although some fans seemed taken aback by even seeing him feature in the video, many actually asked if it was Jonathan himself.
 Farrah was also accused of using the high-profile appearance to further her career.

 “Mommy dearest poor little cash cow” was a rather hurtful comment.

-Farrah is regularly slammed – some might say unfairly-so.
+Farrah is regularly slammed, and some might say unfairly.
 Earlier this month, Farrah took to Instagram to honor The Masked Singer with a somewhat-bizarre video that saw her fully ridiculed, as The Inquisitr reported.
-For the most part, though, the slamming to this video seemed geared towards Farrah’s extensive plastic surgery.
+For the most part, though, the slamming to this video seemed geared toward Farrah’s extensive plastic surgery.
 That seemed barely mentioned in the comments to the dinner video, although users still found ways to give this mother of one a hard time.

 Farrah left Teen Mom OG earlier this year.
-Fans wishing to see more of the star should follow her Instagram.
+Fans wishing to see more of the star should follow her Instagram account.